Adelaide Festival: History

 The Adelaide Festival began with efforts by Sir Lloyd Dumas in the late 1950s to establish a major arts festival that would bring to South Australia world-class cultural exhibitions.
 In 1958, Sir Lloyd organised a gathering of prominent members of the Adelaide business, arts and government community.
 The proposal for an event similar to the Edinburgh International Festival was supported and the first Festival Board of Governors was formed.

 The event began to take form when Sir Lloyd partnered with John Bishop, Professor of Music at the University of Adelaide.
 The two gained the support of the Lord-Mayor and Adelaide City Council and a financial backing of 15,000 pounds.
-A number of leading businesses sponsored the first festival, including The Advertiser, the Bank of Adelaide, John Martin & Co., the Adelaide Steamship Company, and Kelvinator.
+A number of leading businesses sponsored the first festival, including The Advertiser, the Bank of Adelaide, John Martin's, the Adelaide Steamship Company, and Kelvinator.

 The inaugural Adelaide Festival of Arts ran from 12 to 26 March 1960 and was directed by Bishop with some assistance from Ian Hunter, the artistic director of the Edinburgh Festival.
 There were 105 shows covering almost all aspects of the arts.
 In its first year, it also spawned the Adelaide Fringe, which has grown into the largest event of its kind in the world after the Edinburgh Fringe.

 The Adelaide Festival continued to grow in successive years with the support of the South Australian Government.
 It developed a number of incorporated events including Adelaide Writers' Week, Australia's original literary festival; WOMADelaide, the world music festival; and, the Adelaide Festival of Ideas.
 The Adelaide International was a curated international contemporary visual arts program held in partnership with the Samstag Museum from 2010 to 2014.

-After some difficulties under the directorship of Peter Sellars in 2001–2, it was once again regarded as very strong, with its reputation intact as the pre-eminent event in the country, by 2006.
+After some difficulties under the directorship of Peter Sellars in the lead up to the 2002 Adelaide Festival, it was once again regarded as very strong, with its reputation intact as the pre-eminent event in the country, by 2006.

 The Adelaide Festival moved from a biennial to annual event from 2012.

 David Sefton was appointed as artistic director for a three-year tenure in 2013, then extended for another year.
 The 2013 program included for the first time, a three-night "festival within a festival": Unsound Adelaide presented international artists playing multi-dimensional electronic music.

 Neil Armfield and Rachel Healy were appointed in 2015 and took over from Sefton as co-artistic directors from the 2017 festival, which included the landmark opera production of Barrie Kosky's Saul.
 Their contracts were extended twice, and due to finish with the 2023 festival.
 However, the 2021 and 2022 festivals were affected by frequently changing restrictions imposed by the government due to various waves of the COVID-19 pandemic in South Australia, which was challenging for the organisers, and also Armfield had some health issues.